1501394/Hotel-Book-System/Hotel-Reservation-System-master/README.md

 This is the project for my Java course.
 Its a very basic hotel reservation system based on java.swing and mysql.
 It has only a few of functions (reserve rooms for customers, manage information of reservation, rooms and customers) and I have created 3 database tables for these purposes (roomdetail, bookingdiary, customerdetail).
-There is one extra table called "login" which actually has nothing to do but stores a pair of demo user (Csh) and password (Csh123).
+There is one extra table called "login" which actually has nothing to do but stores a pair of demo user (Lh) and password (lh123).
 You can use it for the test after installation.

 # Installation